sderosiaux/golb/pages/2016-02-20-whats-the-password-again/index.md

 For a better security, our keys should have a passphrase (that we set to blank in our example).

-We should also use `ssh-agent` to avoid tpying it when needed.
+We should also use `ssh-agent` to avoid typing it when needed.